 I am so glad I made that choice.
 It led to the realization that using a muzzle is the key to freedom for so many dogs.
 With the use of a muzzle, otherwise shunned dogs can play and socialize – no more being left out of the fun.
 Since then I have used this method with many other dogs, enabling them to have fulfilling social lives while removing that one negative behaviour from the mix.

-The best muzzle to use is a cage muzzle (italian basket muzzle).
+The best muzzle to use is a cage muzzle (Italian basket muzzle, basket muzzle).
 These muzzles give your dog room to move their mouth, allowing them to pant and drink.
 Cloth muzzles may do in a pinch – perhaps for a moment at the vet’s office, but they are not well suited to regular activity.